Council on the Ageing

 GRAVIS works in a number of areas including health, climate change, social protection, HIV and AIDS, emergencies, disaster risk reduction, rights, policy influencing, livelihoods, social care and the environment.

 They recently created a team of village health workers focusing on older people's health needs.
 Their water harvesting activities have benefitted over 5,000 older people.
 GRAVIS has also facilitated the formation of 40 older people's associations.

 The organisation participates in Age Demands Action to raise awareness of older people's rights.
-It joined the HelpAge International network in 2007
+It joined the HelpAge International global network in 2007.

 HelpAge India is a secular, not for profit organisation founded in 1978.
 It works to improve the lives of disadvantaged older people across 33 cities in India.

 The organisation's aim is to give a voice to India's 90 million older people and better their lives by providing health and financial services.